 If you have children under 18

-- Both of you are required to attend a parent education program unless it's waived by the court.
+- Attend a parent education program unless it's waived by the court.
 You'll receive a certificate after attending.

 - Affidavit disclosing care or custody proceeding (OCAJ-1 TRC IV)